What is a REST API and Why Build One in PHP?

 Setting Up the Database Connection

-A reusable database connection class following the singleton pattern ensures you use the same connection throughout your application without repeatedly opening new connections.
+A reusable database connection class using the singleton pattern ensures you use the same connection throughout your application without repeatedly opening new connections for every query.

 <?php